 Passing a course or course sequence in statistics at some other college, university, or college-level summer school.
-The course or sequence must be equivalent to at least 6 semester credits.
 The description of the course from the college catalog and the title and author of the textbook used must be submitted to Professor Thomas Cleland for approval.

 Passing an exemption examination.
 This examination can be given at virtually any time during the academic year by arrangement with Professor Cleland.
 Students who have completed a theoretical statistics course in a department of mathematics or engineering and who wish to demonstrate competence in applied statistics usually find this option the easiest.
 Students planning this option should discuss it in advance with Professor Cleland.